mythril-forge/vanilla-spells/spells/level-1/cure-wounds.md

 ---

 ## Description
-A creature you touch regains a number of hit points equal to `1d8` + your spellcasting ability modifier.
+A creature you touch regains a number of hit points equal to `1d8` + your Spellcasting Ability Modifier.
 This spell has no effect on undead or constructs.

 ## At Higher Levels